bry5an/tver-dl/python/README.md

    brew install yt-dlp
    ```

-2. **NordVPN** - Connect to a Japanese server before running the script
+2. **VPN** - Connect to a Japanese server before running the script

 3. **uv** - For Python dependency management:
    ```bash